 You will check in at the Testing Center kiosk before you can test.
 To check in, you must know the following information:

 Bring only the materials that an instructor has allowed for a given test.

-Personal belongings such as backpacks, books, and electronic devices (including pagers and cell phones) are not allowed in the Testing Center.
+Personal belongings such as backpacks, books, and electronic devices (including, but not limited to, cell phones and smart watches) are not allowed in the Testing Center.
 Possession of prohibited items or accessing unapproved resources in the testing room will result in the immediate termination of the exam and possible disciplinary action.

 The Testing Center may assign seating.
-When the center is full, you may be asked to sign a waiting list, take a ticket or line up outside the Center.
+When the center is full, you may be asked to sign a waiting list.
 Students are required to wait again in line, if one exists, if they desire to take more than one test.

 Water or restroom breaks are not allowed.

 Children are not allowed to accompany a student into the testing room.
 Unattended children are not permitted at any campus location.

 The Testing Center can score an exam if an answer key is available.
 Once the test has been scored, it cannot be reviewed or examined again in the Testing Center.
 Contact your instructor for feedback information on the test items.

 If the scoring system is unavailable, you will receive your score through ACCmail.